-For such work, there are few laser cutting specialists to rival SSC Laser’s automotive expertise.
-Having produced parts, components and accessories for the industry’s leaders, SSC Laser has developed a level of precision and mastery that will benefit any manufacturer.
+Nowadays, thanks to major developments in technology, laser cutting can help produce almost any part of a car including the body, doors, engine parts, chassis, and various mechanics.
+There are a few laser cutting specialists to rival our automotive expertise.
+We have produced parts, components and accessories for the industry’s leaders and have developed a level of precision and mastery that will benefit any manufacturer.

 Which materials do we use for manufacturing automotive components?

-SSC have the capabilities to manufacture vehicle components that use mild steel, stainless steel and titanium.
-An example of a recent project using mild steel is the bracketry and framework for an industry leading sports car seat manufacturer, using a high impact mild steel Strenx 700.
+We have the capabilities to manufacture vehicle components that use mild steel, stainless steel, titanium and Aluminium.
+Recently for a leading sports car seat manufacturer, we used a mild steel for the bracketry and framework, using a high strength steel strenx 700.

-SSC are also delighted to be working with another client on a project where we are producing parts for a Ferrari F40 LM handbrake box covers.
-The parts are being laser cut and folded and we are using both mild steel and stainless steel.
-The stainless steel components are being utilised for aesthetics in this instance, as it will be all stripped down inside.
+Here at SSC laser, we have worked with a client on a project where we produced parts for Ferrari F40 LM handbrake box covers.
+The parts were laser cut and folded and used both mild steel and stainless steel.
+The stainless steel components were utilised for aesthetics in this instance, as it was all stripped down inside.

-Titanium can also be used to manufacture components that need to withstand high temperatures, and is often the best material for manufacturing vehicle exhausts systems due to its light weight, strength and durability of high temperatures.
+Titanium can be used to manufacture components that need to withstand high temperatures, and is often the best material for manufacturing vehicle exhausts systems due to its lightweight, strength and durability of high temperatures.

-SSC work with some of the Automotive Industry’s leading vehicle manufacturers, and have had the pleasure of being involved in the manufacturing process for the companies who deal with the manufacturing of Ferrari and McLaren.
+We are proud to have worked with some of the industry leading vehicle manufacturers and have had the pleasure of being involved in the manufacturing process for the companies who deal with the manufacturing of Ferrari and McLaren.

-We’re currently working on one of the most exciting automotive projects we’ve ever had the pleasure of working on, as we’re in the midst of manufacturing components for a company who are in the process of converting the McLaren P1 GTR from a track only spec vehicle into road legal car spec.
+We worked on one of the most exciting automotive projects we have ever had the pleasure of working on.
+We manufactured components for a company who converted the McLaren P1 GTR from a track only spec vehicle into a road legal car spec.